Computer vision may not be as complicated as you might think. You could’ve used computer vision in scanning any barcode with your smartphone?

 This feature can be used for all consumer products.
 But this has special significance in the automotive industry.

-Since a minor physical defect in a small part can negatively affect the overall performance of the automobile and the experience of the passengers.
+Since a minor physical defect can negatively affect the overall performance and the user experience.

 However, the applications of computer vision fall short in cases where the anomaly isn’t visible on the surface.